JornVernee/JornVernee.github.io/_posts/2023-08-18-debugging-jit.markdown

 }
 ```

-Note that I've turned the payload method into an instance method, to make that work I'm simply create an instance of the
+Note that I've turned the payload method into an instance method, to make that work I'm simply creating an instance of the
-TestJIT class and invoking payload on that:
+TestJIT class and invoking the payload method on that:

 ```java
 TestJIT recv = new TestJIT();